Event camera: Functional description

 Event camera pixels independently respond to changes in brightness as they occur.
 Each pixel stores a reference brightness level, and continuously compares it to the current brightness level.
 If the difference in brightness exceeds a threshold, that pixel resets its reference level and generates an event: a discrete packet that contains the pixel address and timestamp.
 Events may also contain the polarity (increase or decrease) of a brightness change, or an instantaneous measurement of the illumination level, depending on the specific sensor model.
 Thus, event cameras output an asynchronous stream of events triggered by changes in scene illumination.

 Comparison of the data produced by an event camera and a conventional camera.

 Event cameras typically report timestamps with a microsecond temporal resolution, 120 dB dynamic range, and less under/overexposure and motion blur than frame cameras.
 This allows them to track object and camera movement (optical flow) more accurately.
 They yield grey-scale information.
 Initially (2014), resolution was limited to 100 pixels.
 A later entry reached 640x480 resolution in 2019.
 Because individual pixels fire independently, event cameras appear suitable for integration with asynchronous computing architectures such as neuromorphic computing.
 Pixel independence allows these cameras to cope with scenes with brightly and dimly lit regions without having to average across them.
-It is important to note that, while the camera reports events with microsecond resolution, the actual temporal resolution (or, alternatively, the bandwidth for sensing) is on the order of tens of microseconds to a few milliseconds, depending on signal contrast, lighting conditions, and sensor design.
+While the camera reports events with microsecond resolution, the actual temporal resolution (or, alternatively, the bandwidth for sensing) is on the order of tens of microseconds to a few milliseconds, depending on signal contrast, lighting conditions, and sensor design.